Paul Revere: 1765–1774: the gathering storm of revolution

 Revere's business began to suffer when the British economy entered a recession in the years following the Seven Years' War, and declined further when the Stamp Act of 1765 resulted in a further downturn in the Massachusetts economy.
 Business was so poor that an attempt was made to seize his property in late 1765.
 To help make ends meet he even took up dentistry, a skill set he was taught by a practicing surgeon who lodged at a friend's house.
 One client was Joseph Warren, a local physician and political opposition leader with whom Revere formed a close friendship.
 Revere and Warren, in addition to having common political views, were also both active in the same local Masonic lodges.

 Although Revere was not one of the "Loyal Nine"—organizers of the earliest protests against the Stamp Act—he was well connected with its members, who were laborers and artisans.
 Revere did not participate in some of the more raucous protests, such as the attack on the home of Lieutenant Governor Thomas Hutchinson.
 In 1765, a group of militants who would become known as the Sons of Liberty formed, of which Revere was a member.
 From 1765 on, in support of the dissident cause, he produced engravings and other artifacts with political themes.
-Among these engravings are a depiction of the arrival of British troops in 1768 (which he termed "an insolent parade") and a famous depiction of the March 1770 Boston Massacre (see illustration).
-Although the latter was engraved by Revere and he included the inscription, "Engraved, Printed, & Sold by Paul Revere Boston", it was modeled on a drawing by Henry Pelham, and Revere's engraving of the drawing was colored by a third man and printed by a fourth.
-Revere also produced a bowl commemorating the Massachusetts assembly's refusal to retract the Massachusetts Circular Letter.
+Among these engravings are a depiction of the arrival of British troops in 1768 (which he termed "an insolent parade") and a bowl commemorating the Massachusetts assembly's refusal to retract the Massachusetts Circular Letter.
 (This letter, adopted in response to the 1767 Townshend Acts, called for united colonial action against the acts.
 King George III had issued a demand for its retraction.)